eclipse/vorto/docs/tutorials/create_mapping_pipeline.md

 Repeat the step for the second device.

 2. Add device credentials for these 2 devices.
-The following example show the credentials registration for device with ID `4711`:
+The following example shows the credentials registration for a device with the ID `4711`:

 ```js
 	{